abhimanyusingh01/Neural-Network-Using-LVQ/README.md

-# Neural-Network-Using-LVQ
+# Neural-Network-Using-LVQ (Linear-Vector-Quantization)
+@@ Abhimanyu Singh Chauhan
 Machine Learning using Python
-# linear-vector-quantization
-this is the implementation of linear vector quantization on the Online Shoppers Intention. just change the location of the csv. csv file and report contents are already present.
+This is the implementation of linear vector quantization on the Online Shoppers Intention.